-- 1. Be legally authorized to practice in Louisiana (e.g. currently licensed, registered or certified, if applicable); - 2.
-Only act within the scope of his/her authority to practice; - 3.
-Have one year of experience working with frail or elderly population or if the individual has less than one year of experience but meets all other requirements as stated above, he/she must receive appropriate training from the PACE provider on working with a frail or elderly population upon hiring;

-- 4. Meet a standardized set of competencies for the specific position description established by the PACE provider before working independently; - 5.
-Be medically cleared for communicable diseases and have all immunizations upto-date before engaging in direct beneficiary contact; - 6.
-Demonstrate the skills necessary for performance of their position; - 7.
-Comply with any State and/or Federal requirements for direct beneficiary care staff in their respective settings; - 8.
-Be oriented to the PACE; and - 9.
-Agree to abide by the philosophy, practices and protocols of the PACE provider.
+- Be legally authorized to practice in Louisiana (e.g. currently licensed, registered or certified, if applicable); - Only act within the scope of his/her authority to practice; - Have 1 year of experience working with frail or elderly population or if the individual has less than 1 year of experience but meets all other requirements as stated above, he/she must receive appropriate training from the PACE provider on working with a frail or elderly population upon hiring; - Meet a standardized set of competencies for the specific position description established by the PACE provider before working independently; - Be medically cleared for communicable diseases and have all immunizations upto-date before engaging in direct beneficiary contact; - Demonstrate the skills necessary for performance of their position; - Comply with any State and/or Federal requirements for direct beneficiary care staff in their respective settings; - Oriented to the PACE; and - Agree to abide by the philosophy, practices and protocols of the PACE provider.